Welcome / Bienvenido

 Literary Fiction

-I write about a man's search for himself in a world that peddles endless ideas, ideologies, and religions — each one seducing him to behave one way or another.
+I'm interested in exploring a man's search for himself in a world that peddles endless ideas, ideologies, and religions, each one seducing him to behave one way or another.
 Sometimes the body carries more of the divine than any act of devotion.

-David Cabrera was born in Caracas, Venezuela, where he worked for several years in the film industry as a writer and director.
-He wrote and directed the short film The Whistler — a work rooted in the oral folklore of the Venezuelan llanos, where a figure emerges from the silence of the countryside to punish the sins of men.
+David Cabrera was born in Caracas, Venezuela, where he worked for several years in the film and television industry.
+He wrote and directed the short film The Whistler, a work rooted in the oral folklore of the Venezuelan llanos, where a figure emerges from the silence of the countryside to punish the sins of men.

 Based In